-Featuring 700 jazz bands in an urban outdoor setting, the Jozenji Street Jazz Festival brings the blue note to the streets of Sendai in September 2020.
+Featuring 700 jazz bands in an urban outdoor setting, the Jozenji Street Jazz Festival brings the blue note to the streets of Sendai each September.

 Held over a weekend, the Festival stretches over a large area of Jozenji Street and surrounds, with the exact location of each act varying slightly each year.
 Kotaikoen Park, Tsutsujigaoka Park, and Nishikoen Park are three hubs for the festival, but the best plan is to just follow your ears.

 Not all of the acts are professional or big names, but all are very good at what they do, and this festival promises a treat for anyone’s ears.

 Japan is an anthophile’s dream: chrysanthemums, camellias, wisteria, and the mighty cherry blossom abound, and it seems that every region and city has a gorgeous formal garden landscaped to showcase the bloom of the moment.
 In Yamanashi Prefecture, the star […]

 On the last Sunday of May each year, Higashiomi in Shiga Prefecture hosts a festival in which enormous traditional kites are hauled into the air by teams of up to 100 people.
 The festival features local kites as well as […]

 Walk a mile in Japan and you’ll come across another regional food specialty you just have to try.
 Running concurrently with the Fuji Shibazakura Festival, and situated at the same location, the Mt Fuji Delicious Food Festival will save your […]